omargammoh/pylog485/README.md

 note: the steps below summarize the steps I took to set it up, there are other ways to do these steps.
 If you have better ways of implementing certain steps please share them with us!
 * Prepare the SD card as described in the section below
 * Make sure the RS458 sensors do not have conflicting addresses
+* Plug the wifi adapter to the raspberry pi
+* A must if poor or no internet connection is present: plug the real time clock to the rpi
 * Connect wires
     * Connect all the sensors together to the RS485 network, and to the RS485-to-USB converter
     * Connect converter to the raspberry pi through USB